amanvig1/website/content/about.md

 draft: false
 ---

 Hi!
-I'm Samyak Sarnayak, a final year student at PES University and incoming software engineer at [Chaos Genius](https://chaosgenius.io/).
+I'm Samyak Sarnayak, a software tinkerer.
+Outside of programming, I'm still trying to figure out life.

 My current, and newfound, interest is in the field of programming languages and compiler design.
 However, I'm always open to learning something new in the broader field of systems programming; especially if it relates to performance optimizations, parallelism, containers or distributed systems.